no-go/SwappyItems/README.md

 Delete a item.

+### min() and max()

+Get the smallest or the biggest key in the SwappyItems Store.

 ### getStatistic()

-You get a struct with many values (inserts, sizes, deletes, lookup failures, ...) to deploy the SwappyItems Store.
+You get a SwappyItems::statistic_s with many values (inserts, sizes, deletes, lookup failures, ...) to deploy the SwappyItems Store.

 ### bool = each(back, lambda func)